Grupo de Operaciones Policiales Especiales

-The Grupo de Operaciones Policiales Especiales (GOPE) (Special Police Operations Group) is the police tactical unit of Carabineros de Chile which carries out high-risk police operations throughout the country, including bomb disposal, location and tracking of bombs and explosives, rescuing people or bodies from places of difficult access, anti-crime raids, and clashes.
+The Grupo de Operaciones Policiales Especiales (GOPE) (Special Police Operations Group) is the police tactical unit of Carabineros de Chile which carries out high-risk police operations throughout the country, including location and tracking of bombs and explosives, bomb disposal, rescuing people or bodies from places of difficult access, anti-crime raids, and clashes.
 GOPE is a special force of military uniformed police, as stipulated in the Constitutional Act of Carabineros.

 History

 GOPE was created on 7 June 1979 with the aim of acting as a complementary force to police troops across the country, and respond to the various situations that occurred in the country during that time period.

 Its trajectory demonstrates the professionalism of its crew, made up of highly trained policemen to counter the most dangerous criminal activities.
 Its tasks are supported by the Special Action Patrols (PAES), which perform tasks of shelter and protection of citizens.

 Jurisdiction

 The Special Police Operations Group has jurisdiction over the entire Chilean national territory, including the Insular Area and the Chilean Antarctic Territory.
 This is to ensure national security and not only state or regional.